Pick-Your-Own Strawberries at Coulson Ridge Farm

 Can we bring our own containers for picking?

 Yes.
-However, since we charge based on volume all baskets and containers must have a manufacturer’s label on them that indicate the volume in Litres.
+However, since we charge based on volume all containers must have a manufacturer’s label on them that clearly indicate the volume in Litres.
 A hand written volume on the side of a container does not count.
+We have empty baskets available if you need them.

 How long does the season last?